-For policing purposes, Ireland is divided into 6 regions, each of which has a Regional Assistant Commissioner.
-Each region is made up of a number of Garda Divisions.
-A Chief Superintendent is in charge of a Division, which is in turn made up of Districts.
-There are 25 Divisions and 109 Districts in the State.
+For policing purposes, Ireland is divided into 6 regions, each of which has a regional Assistant Commissioner.
+Each region is made up of a number of Garda divisions.
+A Chief Superintendent is in charge of a division, which is in turn made up of districts.

-Each District has a Superintendent in charge.
-Districts are divided into sub-districts, each normally the responsibility of a Sergeant.
-Each sub-district usually has only one Garda station.
-The number of Gardaí in a sub-district can vary from three to one hundred Gardaí.
+Each district has a superintendent in charge.
+Districts are divided into sub-districts, each normally the responsibility of a sergeant.
+Each sub-district usually has only 1 Garda station.
+The number of Gardaí in a sub-district can vary from 3 to 100 Gardaí.

-There are approximately 14,000 members of the Garda Síochána.
-About 12,000 are uniformed Gardaí, the rest are plain clothed detectives.
-Only detectives carry firearms or guns.
-Uniformed members of the Gardaí do not carry firearms.
+There are approximately 13,000 members of the Garda Síochána.
+Uniformed Gardaí do not routinely carry firearms.

 Under the Data Protection Acts you have the right to be told whether the Gardaí have any information held on file about you.
 You also have a right to a copy of that information.